 Improving HR with Predictive Analytics

 Detailed insight and knowledge can be a big trump card in the modern corporate world.
-Uncovering hidden patterns, market trends, candidate preferences and other useful business intelligence based on actual data can be undoubtedly beneficial.
+Uncovering hidden patterns, market trends, candidate preferences, and other useful business intelligence based on actual data can be undoubtedly beneficial.
 That is where predictive analytics comes in.
-Predictive analytics is the process of examining large sets of available data (big data) that will bring information to light allowing to make predictions for the future.
-Primarily the goal is to assist companies in making more informed business decisions.
+Predictive analytics is the process of examining large sets of available data (big data) that will bring information to light, allowing to make predictions for the future.
+Primarily, the goal is to assist companies in making more informed business decisions.

 Predictive analytics also creates new opportunities that are beneficial for all HR core processes.
-With the information collected, a business can devise statistical models that measure, and anticipate probabilities, while predicting forthcoming behaviors and trends in many HR areas.
-Moreover, predictive analytics can leverage and realize optimal benefits from HR data by connecting the data source to a strategic business outcome.
+With the information collected, a business can devise statistical models that measure and anticipate probabilities, while predicting forthcoming behaviors and trends in many HR areas.
+Additionally, predictive analytics can also leverage and realize optimal benefits from HR data by connecting the data source to a strategic business outcome.
 To give you a taste of how predictive analytics can influence and benefit HR decision making, here are some examples of the most relevant areas for predictive analytics in HR:

 We would like to thank Roger Wilkes for his participation in the videos and for sharing his perspective on predictive analytics with us.